rsanchez-dv/PersonalWebsite/README.md

 > A show case for my projects, business related stuff, and other stuff.

 ![](https://github.com/Zyxel-1/PersonalWebsite/blob/docs/documents/nov01Home.gif)
-Current Build as of: Oct 27, 2018
+Current Build as of: Nov 01, 2018
 ## Get Started

 This is the front-end of my personal website.
 Just follow the following instructions to run the website locally.
 Read the [wiki](https://github.com/Zyxel-1/PersonalWebsite/wiki) for more information about this project.